y-okur/isce2-install/README.md

 There are two ways to install ISCE with anaconda / miniconda.
 ### 1. Installing from conda-forge repositories.
 This is very easy, but you have to add ISCE variables to your path manually.
-* Create an environment called "isce2" (or you can choose whatever you like) with python 3.8 version.
+* Create an environment called "isce2" (or you can choose whatever you like).
+It might be a good idea to name it the same as the isce version you are going to install.
 ```
 conda create - n isce2
 ```